Magenta91/prompt_tester101/README.md

    - The file is sent to the server for processing

 2. **Text Extraction**:
-   - The `pdf_processor.py` module extracts raw text from the PDF
-   - Uses PyPDF2 to access and read PDF content
+   - Primary: AWS Textract extracts structured data, tables, and key-value pairs
+   - Fallback: Tesseract OCR processes the PDF if AWS credentials fail
-   - Extracted text is displayed to the user
+   - Extracted text is displayed to the user with processing method indicated

 3. **AI Analysis**:
    - User initiates processing with the "Process with AI" button
-   - The `llm_processor.py` module sends the text to OpenAI's GPT-4o model
+   - The `structured_llm_processor.py` module processes data asynchronously with OpenAI's GPT-4o
    - Custom prompting guides the AI to identify structured information
    - The AI returns data categorized into predefined columns

+4. **Context Aggregation**:
+   - The `context_aggregator.py` module tracks entities across all document pages
+   - For each entity (person, company, metric), it finds all related descriptive sentences
+   - Contexts are aggregated word-for-word from the original document
+   - Conflict resolution ensures each sentence is assigned to the most relevant entity

-4. **Result Display**:
+5. **Result Display**:
-   - Processed data is displayed in a table format
+   - Processed data is displayed in a table format with comprehensive Context column
-   - Information is organized by category and extracted text
+   - Information is organized by source, type, field, value, page, and full context
+   - Real-time streaming shows progress during processing

-5. **Data Export**:
+6. **Data Export**:
-   - User selects preferred export format (JSON, CSV, PDF)
+   - User selects preferred export format (JSON, CSV, XLSX, PDF)
    - The `export_utils.py` module handles conversion to the selected format
-   - Generated file is downloaded to the user's device
+   - Generated file includes all structured data with complete context information

 ## Setup and Installation